helmet33/algotheory/README.md

  C(n,r) = n! / r! (n - r)!
  The formula for calculating permutations is:
  P(n,r) = n! / (n - r)!
- where n is the number of elements and r is the subset size. in 9 letter words alone the following calculations emphasis the improvements:
+ where n is the number of elements and r is the subset size.
+In 9 letter words alone the following calculations emphasis the improvements:
  P(9,9)= 362880
  C(9,9)= 1
  Thats 362879 less lookups by using combinations.

  Using a hashed key in the Dict allows for a constant time O(1) lookup of the hashed value of a word.
-The set.intersection(set2) method needs to check if the value each value in the smaller set exists in the larger set.
+The set.intersection(set2) method needs to check each value in the smaller set exists in the larger set.

 ## Running and Results
 All scripts are written in Python 3.
 Testing was done via IPython.